lenjoseph/langgraph_equity_research/README.md

 1. Technical Researcher - Focuses on technical price data over fixed timeframes
 2. Fundamentals Researcher - Focuses on business fundamentals via most recent earnings results
+3. Filings Researcher - Analyzes SEC filings (10-K, 10-Q) using RAG over embedded filing excerpts
-3. Macro Economic Researcher - Focuses on the macro economic components provided by federal reserve data
+4. Macro Economic Researcher - Focuses on the macro economic components provided by federal reserve data
-4. Industry Researcher - Focuses on forecasted headwinds / tailwinds relative to the industry of the stock
+5. Industry Researcher - Focuses on forecasted headwinds / tailwinds relative to the industry of the stock
-5. Headline Researcher - Focuses on recent (within the last month) headlines about the stock
+6. Headline Researcher - Focuses on recent (within the last month) headlines about the stock
-6. Sentiment Aggregator - Compiles overall stock sentiment based on aggregate findings of research specialist agents
+7. Sentiment Aggregator - Compiles overall stock sentiment based on aggregate findings of research specialist agents
-7. Sentiment Evaluator - Evaluates the aggregated sentiment for compliance with target criteria
+8. Sentiment Evaluator - Evaluates the aggregated sentiment for compliance with target criteria